needle-tools/needle-engine-support/documentation/xr.md

    An example is [Castle Builder](https://castle.needle.tools) where creations (not the live session) can be viewed in AR.
    - The [three.js USDZ converter](https://threejs.org/examples/misc_exporter_usdz.html) can be used like any other three.js example to create and view USDZ files at runtime.

- > *#madewithneedle* 💚
-  **[Encryption in Space](https://accurate-tree-observation.glitch.me/)** uses this approach.
+ > **[Encryption in Space](https://accurate-tree-observation.glitch.me/)** uses this approach.
 Players can collaboratively build scenes on their screens and then view the results in AR on iOS.
 On Android, they can also build in WebXR.
+ > — #madewithneedle by Katja Rempel 💚

 2. **Using camera access and custom algorithms on iOS devices.**
    It's to request camera image access and run custom algorithms to determine device pose.